Digital Fleets

 Expanding the Component and Assets Library

-In the meantime, to meet the Design module's requirements, I created the new components and assets and added to the DigitalFleets’s library, and edited some of them based on the feedback I received in user test.
+Following the Design module's requirements, I created the new components and assets, added to the Digital Fleets’s library, and edited some of them based on the feedback received in user tests.

 SOLUTION